aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 * 2015 - Integration of anomaly detection inside our analytics platforms, usage of deep learning for Anomaly Detection, and creation of Human in the Loop(HITL) algorithms
 * 2019 - Grouping and causality algorithms were developed and tested

-This experimentation and development gave rise to a few key learnigns on Anomaly Detection:
+This experimentation and development over Amazon's history gave rise to a few key learnigns on Anomaly Detection:

 ![Our learnings on Anomaly Detection, iterated below](static/imgs/our-learnings.png)